APPEALS COUNCIL REVIEW

 - the ALJ’s failure to properly weigh the non-treating source opinion

-- ALJ’s failure to provide sufficient rationale for weight given to treating source opinion,
+- ALJ’s failure to provide sufficient rationale for the weight given to treating source opinion,

 - at the hearing, ALJ’s failure to use VE when transferability of skills is an issue,

-- ALJ’s failure to use VE when pain was so significant that claimant could not perform a full range of work at the appropriate residual functional capacity level, or failure to use VE when the ALJ found significant non-exertional limitations.
+- ALJ’s failure to use VE when the pain was so significant that the claimant could not perform a full range of work at the appropriate residual functional capacity level, or failure to use VE when the ALJ found significant non-exertional limitations.
 See 20 C.F.R.§§ 404.970 and 416.1470.

 The first objective in seeking review at the Appeals Council level is to obtain a full review and avoid a summary denial.
 The second objective is to win a reversal or at least a remand.
 A remand indicates the Appeals Council doubts the medical and other evidence is sufficient to support a denial of benefits.
 A third objective is to preserve a record for appeal at the Federal Court level.
 See Dianna Cannon, Social Security Disability Claims, Volume 1, § 7:2, 190 (2019).